Office Space - currently available to let

 Live web streaming support services for small-scale events and webinars

 ZEN Computer Services can offer a back-end service to support live web streaming for smaller-scale events, product launches, training sessions, and suchlike.
 The service is aimed at video production companies and videographers with little or no prior experience of web streaming who have been asked to provide such a service as an add-on to existing video coverage.

-At its simplest level, ZEN will provide the encoding equipment and operator, set up a web-page with a live-view player and optional live chat window, and provide quality-control monitoring of the stream during transmission.
-Streaming costs can be calculated on a Pay-as-you-Go model based on the number of viewer-hours used, which is ideal for smaller audiences, as there is no minimum charge.
+At its simplest level, ZEN will provide the encoding equipment and operator, and provide quality-control monitoring of the stream during transmission.

 The supporting services can be extended to include audio mixing and software vision mixing, allowing multiple cameras to be used, along with caption overlays and vision inserts from virtual VTRs.
 Whilst not intended as a replacement for a full OB, the system allows many of the same elements to be included in a live web broadcast, operated from a desktop PC, at a relatively modest cost.

 Final details and rate card are still being worked on, but please phone or email if this is of interest

 Although not strictly a "location facilities company", we have considerable experience of location recording from Martin Kay's previous (20yr) employment at Granada TV in Manchester.
 This covered the full spectrum from local news to major drama series and everything in between.
 We can therefore offer help in recording a wide variety of subject matter, from dramatised reconstructions to straightforward interviews or news reports.
 We can offer a full shoot & edit service, and fully understand the requirements of shooting and encoding for a web video audience.

 An Audience with Jenny Vegas

 shot at our Salford Quays premises